wkurzius/textbook-notes/csawesome2/1-7-apis-and-libraries.md

 > If you are curious, [this write-up on Medium](https://medium.com/@khairulrucse26/behind-system-out-println-hello-world-in-java-a5fc80ce3d99) does a good job of explaining how `System.out.println()` works while leaving out the messy bits.
 In short, it involves three different classes and four methods.

 **Documentation** is the human-readable directions for how to use the API.
 Here's [the documentation for `println()`](https://docs.oracle.com/javase/8/docs/api/java/io/PrintStream.html#println--).
 It includes a short description of what it does and what information it requires.
 There is also one listing for each data type.
-This is because a) different code might execute depending on the data, and b) to be clear which data types work with `println()`.
+This is because a) different code might execute depending on the data, and b) so it's clear which data types work with `println()`.
 If a data type wasn't listed, that would mean it wouldn't work.

 > I linked to documentation for version 8 of Java, which is essentially what CollegeBoard expects (though they annoyingly don't come right out and say it).
 Java is currently at version 25.
 >